Checkmk

 type: sql_server

-Download the file and save this on the Windows host in the directory C:\ProgramData\checkmk\agent\plugins\.
-Then execute the file once.
+Download the mk-sql.exe file and save it on the Windows host in the directory C:\ProgramData\checkmk\agent\plugins\.

 Now that you have installed and configured the agent plug-in, you can perform a service discovery for this host.
 The following screenshot shows only a selection of the services that can be found:

-The agent plug-in for monitoring MSSQL can — like so many others — be executed asynchronously, to take account of longer runtimes for large MSSQL instances for example.
+The agent plug-in for monitoring MSSQL can — like so many others — be executed asynchronously, for example to take account of the longer runtimes of large MSSQL instances.

-To run the agent plug-in asynchronously under Windows, modify the configuration of the agent and add the following entry to the execution section under plugins:
+To run the agent plug-in asynchronously under Windows, edit the configuration of the plug-in and add a cache_age line to the main section:

 cache_age: 300